 In Counter sensor editor, we add a Tape sensor as Sensor type.
 Here it is renamed to Tape_sensor.
-When you click Save&Exit the sensor is added to Counter sensor database and it is ready to be used.
+When you click Save&Exit the sensor is added to the Counter sensor database and it is ready to be used.

 Image 76: Adding a new sensor in Counter sensor editor

-We created a tape sensor that can now be selected from the drop-down menu in counter channel setup:
+We created a tape sensor that can now be selected from the drop-down menu in the counter channel setup:

 Image 77: Now select the newly created tape sensor as a Sensor type

-For a precise measurement, we have to know how many pulses per revolution we get from tape sensor and how many pulses in the gap wide.
+For a precise measurement, we have to know how many pulses per revolution we get from the tape sensor and how many pulses in the gap wide.
 We shouldn't count them manually, there is a function called Detect gap - it will automatically measure the pulses per revolution and detect the gap length.
 When measuring gap length the RPMs should be as constant as possible.